 We consider a complex scalar field $\Phi$ described by the Lagrangian

 The axion $a(x)$ is the phase of $\Phi(x)=\frac{\rho(x)}{\sqrt{2}}e^{ia(x)/f_a}$, while the radial mode $\rho\equiv \sqrt{2} |\Phi|$ has mass $m_\rho^2= 2 \lambda f^2_a$.
 We allow the quartic to be somewhat but not too much smaller than $\mathcal{O}(1)$, e.g. $\lambda\gtrsim 10^{-4}$ (the complications for smaller $\lambda$ are discussed in Section~\ref{ss:os}).
 The PQ symmetry breaking scale is set to be $f_a$ as is the case in theories with domain wall number $N_W=1$, which give a minimal viable post-inflationary scenario.
 The potential $V$ in eq.~\eqref{eq:L} arises in the realization of the KSVZ model with one vector-like fermion \cite{Kim:1979if,Shifman:1979if}, however our analysis can be adapted to UV completions with other potentials and also to $N_W > 1$.\footnote{The axion potential from QCD, to be included into eq.~\eqref{eq:L}, will be irrelevant during inflation as this will occur at a high scale, with Hubble parameter of order $f_a$, in a regime far from the stochastic axion scenario \cite{Graham:2018jyp,Takahashi:2018tdu}.
-Note that a similar regime could also occur for domain-wall only networks~\cite{Takahashi:2020tqv,Gonzalez:2022mcx}}.
-The PQ symmetry breaking scale is set to be $f_a$ as is the case in theories with domain wall number $N_W=1$, which give a minimal viable post-inflationary scenario.
-The potential $V$ in eq.~\eqref{eq:L} arises in the realization of the KSVZ model with one vector-like fermion \cite{Kim:1979if,Shifman:1979if}, however our analysis can be adapted to UV completions with other potentials and also to $N_W > 1$.\footnote{The axion potential from QCD, to be included into eq.~\eqref{eq:L}, will be irrelevant during inflation as this will occur at a high scale, with Hubble parameter of order $f_a$, in a regime far from the stochastic axion scenario \cite{Graham:2018jyp,Takahashi:2018tdu}.}
+Note that a similar regime could also occur for domain-wall only networks~\cite{Takahashi:2020tqv,Gonzalez:2022mcx}} The PQ symmetry breaking scale is set to be $f_a$ as is the case in theories with domain wall number $N_W=1$, which give a minimal viable post-inflationary scenario.